pvdz/zeparser3/tests/testcases/group_or_arrow/arrow/regex_edge_case/with_expr/sans_flag_1.md

 `````
 throws: Parser error!
-  Expected to parse a value
+  Expected to parse a value (at EOF)

 _ => _
 /foo/